BojanG72/STM32-Ceedling-Base/README.md

 arm-none-eabi-gcc --version
 ```

-Once you have all the dependancies installed, you can now clone this repo and try to build and test the project.
+Once you have all the dependancies installed, you can then clone this repo and try to build and test the project.

 ```
 git clone https://github.com/BojanG72/STM32-Ceedling-Base.git